sagebei/cdl/python/README.md

 # Prioritised Restricted Search Algorithms Implementation

 ## Introduction
-Prioritised Research Search [Zhou and Riss (2023)](https://arxiv.org/pdf/2303.06524.pdf) is a fast algorithm that has discovered new record-breaking
+Prioritised Research Search [Zhou and Riis (2023)](https://arxiv.org/pdf/2303.06524.pdf) is a fast algorithm that has discovered new record-breaking
 Condorcet domains.
 We implemented this algorithm using the CDL library

 We recommend using the `Prioritised_Restriction_Search.ipynb` under `notebooks` folder to